kidmose/lstm-rnn-correlation/README.md

 Furthermore we have used and encourage the use of `virtualenv`, for isolation and the ability to easily roll back.

+    virtualenv --system-site-packages -p python2.7 venv

 Dependencies are installed with:

-    pip install -r requirements.txt
+    pip install --upgrade setuptools pip # Old version of pip causes errors pip install -r requirements.txt

-Ipython notebook, or jupyter, is used for development and small test
+Jupyter, is used for development and small test
 runs:

     jupyter notebook